MediaComem/comem-webdev/subjects/git/README.md

 ### First-time Git setup

 Now that you have Git, you must configure your **identity**: your user name and e-mail address.
-This is important because every Git commit uses this information, and it's *immutably* baked into every commit you make.
+This is important because **every Git commit uses this information**, and it's *immutably* baked into every commit you make.

 Use the `git config` command to do this: